Your Systems Engineers are Burning Out (and why it can be easy to miss)

 External data backs this up.
 Recent MSP-focused research links burnout directly to complexity, with a significant portion of MSP professionals reporting moderate to high burnout and around half using ten or more tools to manage client environments.
 That’s a lot of cognitive load before you even get to the actual work.

 Complexity does not just slow delivery.
 It makes every task feel heavier than it needs to be.
-Over time, that weight lands squarely on your engineers.
+Over time, that weight lands squarely on your systems engineers.

-Most MSPs have at least one senior engineer who “knows where all the bodies are buried”.
-They’re the person everyone calls when a legacy system misbehaves, a bespoke integration falls over, or an old environment suddenly becomes business critical again.
+Most MSPs have at least one senior systems engineer who “knows where all the bodies are buried”.
+They’re the person everyone calls when a legacy IT system misbehaves, a bespoke integration falls over, or an old environment suddenly becomes business critical again.

 On paper, that looks like deep expertise.
 In reality, it often means your most expensive people are stuck in low-value work, such as: